 Costume Relay Race

-Split your group into two teams, and give each a suitcase or box.
-Inside is a costume with shirt, pants, wig, mask, and any other easy-to-wear item.
-Players must grab the box, put on the costume, run to the end of the course, change out of the costume, and run back to the starting place.
-The next player does the same, and then the next.
-The game continues until all players have had a chance to run the race.
+First, set up a relay course with space for two people to run it at the same time.
+Split your participants into two teams, and give each team a suitcase or box with costume materials inside, such as a shirt, wig, mask, or other easy-to-wear items.
+A player on each team must put on the costume, run the relay course, and then hand off the costume to the next player on their team.
+The game continues until all players have had a chance to run the course.
 The team that finishes first wins.